tvaskisalo/supercell-exercise-2023/README.md

 ### How to run the solutions

+The project has been tested to work on Linux.

-Pre-requisites: To run the solutions, you should have cargo and rust installed.
+Pre-requisites: To run the solutions, you should have cargo and Rust installed.

 Solution to the exercise 1 is in the directory solution-1 and solution to the exercise 2 is in the directory solution-2.

-You can run the test by going to the corresponding directories and running.
+You can run the tests by going to the corresponding directories and running:
-Please note that input1.txt needs to exist in the directory for the solution-2 tests.

 ```
 cargo test
 ```

+Please note that input1.txt needs to exist in the directory for the solution-2 tests.

 To build the solutions, execute
 ```